 Each year, participants take part in forums and work groups in which they identify and share best practices in content development and delivery.
 They also explore effective multi-sector partnerships among governments, educational establishments, the private sector and non-profit organizations.

-This year’s summit Moving Financial Capability Forward: Innovation, Scale and Impact is scheduled for early December in Harbour Grand, Hong Kong and marks the 10th anniversary of the forum.
-This year’s summit will highlight the progress made over the past 10 years and explore what still needs to be done in both developed and emerging economies to address the financial education gap.
+This past year’s summit, Moving Financial Capability Forward: Innovation, Scale and Impact, was held in early December in Harbour Grand, Hong Kong and marked the 10th anniversary of the forum.
+The summit highlighted the progress made over the past 10 years and explored what still needs to be done in both developed and emerging economies to address the financial education gap.

-At this gathering, representatives of non-profit organizations, financial institutions, government agencies/regulators, multilateral institutions, microfinance institutions, consumer advocacy groups, educational organizations and private business leaders will gather to:
+At the summit, representatives of non-profit organizations, financial institutions, government agencies/regulators, multilateral institutions, microfinance institutions, consumer advocacy groups, educational organizations and private business leaders gathered to:

 In addition to the Hong Kong event, the Financial Education Forum website enables participants to further explore issues highlighted at the Summit, facilitate dialogue among past and future delegates, and share views, experiences, best practices and online resources among others involved in promoting financial capability.

 In previous years, the Pearson Foundation has been a co-organizer and supporter of similar events held in New Delhi, India (in 2007); Beijing, China (2008); Singapore (2009); Sydney, Australia (2010); Jakarta, Indonesia (2011); Malina, Philippines (2012).